outcobra/outstanding-cobra/frontend/src/assets/docs/profiles.en.md

 Besides the mouse and the keyboard, a cup of coffee can't be missed on my desk.

 During business hours I am mostly occupied with testing activities.
-Through that, software quality became one of my passions.
+Because of that, software quality became one of my passions.

 As a compensation to my activities in computer science, I enjoy the calm on the lake.
 To make sure I don't get bored, I started taking part in regattas (sailing contests) a few years ago.